Lithill/Eponymous-Bosch/README.md

 * Automatic testing is conducted by automation frameworks, or another kind of tool or piece of software.

 I personally tested the page and had 3 people also manually test it on their own devices.
 For automated testing, I used W3C validator, CSS validator, Python Checker and Lighthouse.

+### Manual Testing

+#### Product Sale

+* If the user is looking at a product that is on sale, and the product is then taken off sale, if the user adds it to their cart without refreshing the page, the product will revert to the original price.

 ### W3C Validator